davidakennedy/accessible-zen/readme.md

 Genericons is licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html).

-## Get Involved
+## Contribute

 Why, hello there!
 This is an open source project, and you can help out in many ways.

+**Theme Users**
-- Visit the [theme demo](http://wpthemes.davidakennedy.com/accessible-zen/), and provide any feedback regarding use of the theme from an assisitive technology standpoint.
-You can submit feedback on the [Github issues section](https://github.com/davidakennedy/Accessible-Zen/issues), or by emailing me at me (at) davidakennedy dot com.
+- Use the theme, and submit ideas for future enhancements.
+You can submit feedback on the [Github issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at me (at) davidakennedy dot com.

-- Fork the [theme on Github](https://github.com/davidakennedy/Accessible-Zen/) and submit pull requests.
+**Users with Disabilities**
-- Use the theme, and give me ideas for future enhancements.
-You can submit feedback on the [Github issues section](https://github.com/davidakennedy/Accessible-Zen/issues), the WordPress forums for this theme or by emailing me at me (at) davidakennedy dot com.
+- Visit the [theme demo](http://wpthemes.davidakennedy.com/accessible-zen/) or any site running the theme, and provide any feedback regarding use of the theme from an assisitive technology standpoint.
+You can submit feedback on the [Github issues section](https://github.com/davidakennedy/accessible-zen/issues), the WordPress.org forums for this theme or by emailing me at me (at) davidakennedy dot com.

+**Developers**
+- Use the [fork and pull model of Github](https://help.github.com/articles/using-pull-requests#fork--pull).
+Fork the [theme on Github](https://github.com/davidakennedy/accessible-zen/) and submit pull requests.

 ### Changelog